techidaily/site-games-able/source/_posts/avoid-the-frustration-of-game-freezes-by-overcoming-10-common-problems.md

 ## 6 Your Internet Is Slow or Unstable

  Game crashes during online gaming can also result from network problems, such as delays in updating the game client from the remote server.
-So, make sure that your network speed is suitable for the game and adjust your[router settings for an optimal gaming experience](https://www.makeuseof.com/tag/gaming-router-tips-optimal-performance/) .
+So, make sure that your network speed is suitable for the game and adjust your [router settings for an optimal gaming experience](https://www.makeuseof.com/tag/gaming-router-tips-optimal-performance/) .

  A VPN connection could be another factor contributing to game crashes.
 This can happen if the VPN server experiences downtime or if the VPN client fails to maintain a stable connection.
 Furthermore, playing on game servers located far away can exacerbate latency issues when using a VPN.